SignRoundV2: Toward Closing the Performance Gap in Extremely Low-Bit Post-Training Quantization for LLMs: Related Work

 \section{Related Work}

 \paragraph{Quantization-Aware Training (QAT).} QAT integrates learnable quantizers directly into the training loop, minimizing the task loss and fine-tuning additional parameters beyond the quantizers introduced by low-precision operations, as described in EfficientQAT \citep{chen2025efficientqat}, LLM-QAT \citep{liu2023llm}, DL-QAT \citep{ke2024dl}, and BitDistiller \citep{du2024bitdistiller}.
-Recent work\citep{chee2023quip,tseng2024quip,egiazarian2024extreme} has revisited vector quantization for extremely low-bit settings, but these methods still rely on QAT to achieve high accuracy.
+Recent works \citep{chee2023quip,tseng2024quip,egiazarian2024extreme} have revisited vector quantization for extremely low-bit settings, but these methods still rely on QAT to achieve high accuracy.
 Despite their effectiveness, QAT methods suffer from several practical limitations.
-First, they optimize the task loss or the unquantized parameters of the model, which can lead to catastrophic forgetting \citep{luo2025empirical,kalajdzievski2024scaling}, particularly in domains not covered by fine-tuning.
-Second, QAT requires careful hyperparameter tuning, and its actual quantization cost is often much higher than what is reported, typically far exceeding that of post-training quantization.
-Third, QAT generally requires substantially more data than PTQ to mitigate overfitting, further increasing the overall resource demands.
+First, because they optimize the task loss and may update non-quantizer parameters, they can be more sensitive to the fine-tuning data distribution and may introduce forgetting or domain-specific overfitting~\citep{luo2025empirical,kalajdzievski2024scaling}.
+Second, QAT often requires careful hyperparameter tuning, and the practical quantization cost can be substantially higher than that of PTQ.
+Third, QAT typically relies on more training data than PTQ to achieve stable generalization, further increasing the overall resource requirements.

-\paragraph{Post-Training Quantization (PTQ).} Post-training quantization (PTQ) avoids additional fine-tuning of non-quantized parameters and task loss, and therefore offers a simple and resource-efficient pipeline for compressing LLMs~\citep{nagel2019data,liu2021post,frantar2022optimal,yao2021hawq,xiao2023smoothquant,wei2023outlier,dettmers2022gpt3}.
+\paragraph{Post-Training Quantization (PTQ).} Post-training quantization (PTQ) avoids task-loss optimization and additional fine-tuning of model parameters and therefore offers a simple and resource-efficient pipeline for compressing LLMs~\citep{nagel2019data,liu2021post,frantar2022optimal,yao2021hawq,xiao2023smoothquant,wei2023outlier,dettmers2022gpt3}.
 Because LLM decoding is typically memory-bound, weight-only PTQ has become the dominant approach~\citep{frantar2022gptq,lin2024awq,cheng2023teq,yao2024exploring,badri2023hqq,kim2023squeezellm,cheng2024optimize} in LLM inference.
 However, existing weight-only methods still suffer from a significant accuracy drop at extremely low bit-widths (e.g., 2-bit).
+Meanwhile, joint weight–activation quantization has emerged as a complementary direction, with techniques such as rotation-based transformations~\citep{chee2023quip,ashkboos2024quarot,liu2024spinquant,lin2024duquant,sun2024flatquant} proposed to address activation outliers, albeit at the cost of additional inference overhead.